-In this Guitar Control lesson, Instructor, John Maclennan is going to show you how to play Dear Prudence on guitar by the Beatles.
-This is a great song to kick start your fingerpicking.
-In this video John is going to focus on the intro only and really break it down.
+In this Guitar Control video lesson instructor Jon McLennan is going to show you how to play “Dear Prudence” on guitar by The Beatles.
+This is a great song to kick start your finger picking.
+In this video Jon is going to focus on the Intro only and really break it down.
 He is using an acoustic guitar himself, but you are welcome to use an electric on clean, or grab your acoustic, too!

-Step one in learning how to play Dear Prudence on guitar to help prep you with a few tips!
-This song is in Drop D tuning, so John has lowered his 6th string down one full step, taking it from the standard E, to a D. If you aren’t familiar with Drop D tuning, all it is is lowering only your 6th string.
+Step one in learning how to play “Dear Prudence” on guitar to help prep you with a few tips!
+This song is in Drop D tuning, so Jon has lowered his 6th string down one full step, taking it from the standard E, to a D. If you aren’t familiar with Drop D tuning, all it is is lowering only your 6th string.
 So your 6th strings becomes and D instead of an E and everything else remains the same as it is in standard, so the 6 is a D, but the 5 is still an A, the 4 a D, the 3 a G, the 2 a B, and the 1st string is still an E.

 Then you are going to go to a D shape, and this is just a little baby D chord, barring the 2nd and 1st strings with your pointer on the 10th fret and placing your middle finger on the 3rd string 11th fret.
 Strumming from the 4th string down through the 1st again.
 Then you are going to drop this shape down a whole step to a C shape.
 Same exact shape but now your barre is on the 8th fret 2nd and 1st strings, still with your pointer, and your middle finger is holding down the 9th fret 3rd string.
 Then he moves down to a G chord, placing his pointer on the 7th fret 3rd string, his ring finger on the 8th fret 2nd string, and his middle finger on the 7th fret 1st string.
 This looks just like an open D chord that you are probably familiar with but we are on the 7th fret, and it’s a G when played on the 7th fret.
 So just like a stock open D shape, relocated up the neck on the 7th fret.

-Once you have those chords down we can work on our strumming/picking hand, and that is where we really start breaking up these chords, arpeggiated, and really coming up with a cool fingerpicking pattern.
-So go back to the very first triad we learned, ring finger on the 3rd string 12th fret, pointer on the 2nd string 10th fret, and pinky on the 1st string 12th fret.
+Once you have those chords down we can work on our strumming/picking hand, and that is where we really start breaking up these chords, arpeggiated, and really coming up with a cool finger picking pattern.
+So go back to the very 1st triad we learned, ring finger on the 3rd string 12th fret, pointer on the 2nd string 10th fret, and pinky on the 1st string 12th fret.
 Now back to our finger picking hand, you are going to start with your thumb on the 5th string, and middle finger on the 1st string.
-You are going to want to stick to using the same fingers, John is really only using thumb, pointer, and middle fingers in this song.You want to use the same fingers so you are consisitent and when you are practicing the pattern you are also using the same fingering and it just keeps it clean and easy.
+You are going to want to stick to using the same fingers, Jon is really only using thumb, pointer, and middle fingers in this song.You want to use the same fingers so you are consistent and when you are practicing the pattern you are also using the same fingering and it just keeps it clean and easy.
 Just like when we play chords and learn and practice them, we play them the same way with the same fingers each time, unless a song really specifically calls for it or there’s a special reason.

-I hope you enjoyed learning how to play Dear Prudence on guitar!
-This is a great introduction into fingerpicking lesson by one of the most popular bands of all time, The Beatles.
+I hope you enjoyed learning how to play “Dear Prudence” on guitar!
+This is a great introduction into finger picking lesson by one of the most popular bands of all time, The Beatles.
 This song is truly beautiful and very fun to play.
-Enjoy taking these same fingerpicking concepts and applying them to other songs, to your own, or just mess around and write something new with them.
+Enjoy taking these same finger picking concepts and applying them to other songs, to your own, or just mess around and write something new with them.
 It’s always great to not only learn the song, but learn from the artist and take it with you to spark your own creativity.